Simon Cox (footballer, born 1987): Swindon Town

 On 31 January 2008, Cox moved to Swindon on a full-time basis.
 The fee was not disclosed, but was thought to be £150,000.
 The deal was finalised just three hours before the close of the transfer window.
-Cox made his debut for Swindon as a permanent signing in a 1–0 defeat away to Huddersfield Town on 9 February 2008.
+He made his debut for Swindon as a permanent signing in a 1–0 defeat away to Huddersfield Town on 9 February 2008.
 He scored his first goal in the following game, a 3–0 home victory over Cheltenham Town.
 He went on to score three hat-tricks for Swindon, all away from home, against Hartlepool United, Scunthorpe United and Northampton Town.
 Cox scored 29 League goals in the 2008–09 season, making him joint top scorer (along with Bristol Rovers' Rickie Lambert) in the top four divisions of English football.

 Cox was attracting attention from other clubs, with Swindon expecting bids to come in for the player.
 Sure enough, in May 2009, Swindon rejected two bids for Cox, one of which was made by Leicester City (the other club being unnamed).

 West Bromwich Albion

-On 8 July 2009, he signed for West Bromwich Albion, on a two-year contract, for an initial fee of £1.5 million.
+On 8 July 2009, Cox signed for West Bromwich Albion, on a two-year contract, for an initial fee of £1.5 million.
 He made his debut for West Brom exactly a month later, in the opening game of the 2009–10 season, a 1–1 draw at home to Newcastle United (replacing Chris Wood in the 81st minute).
 He scored his first goal for Albion on 26 August; it was the winner in a 4–3 victory over Rotherham United in the League Cup, coming four minutes from the end of extra time.
-In his first season at West Brom, he made 34 appearances and scored 10 goals.
+In his first season at West Brom, he made 34 appearances and scored 10 goals, six of which came in a seven game spell between 31 October and 14 December 2009.

 In the early weeks of the 2010–11 season, following Albion's promotion, Cox was restricted to two substitute appearances in the Premier League and started only in the League Cup.
 He scored the winning goal in a 2–1 victory over Manchester City in the third round, and in the fourth round he scored two goals in a 4–1 win over Leicester City.
 He was rewarded with his first Premier League start in Albion's next game, on 1 November 2010, against Blackpool, but he was substituted in the 12th minute after West Brom had a player sent off.
 Albion lost the match 2–1.
 He scored his first Premier League goal against Tottenham Hotspur on 23 April 2011 – an 81st-minute equaliser, just four minutes after replacing Paul Scharner.
 The goal was featured as one of BBC Match of the Day's goals of the month.
 Cox started each of Albion's next three Premier League games, taking a more creative position behind the main striker.

-During the 2011–12 season, Cox was not a first team regular and, in April 2012, Cox says he wanted talks with the club about his future in the summer.
+During the 2011–12 season, Cox was not a first team regular and, in April 2012, he said he wanted talks with the club about his future in the summer.